-She suggests keeping breakfasts consistent and high in fibre, like “a sprouted grain toast with peanut butter, and berries on the side … or a fruit smoothie, with a handful of spinach, a 1/4 avocado, and a bit of chia or flax.”
+She suggests keeping breakfasts consistent and high in fiber, like “a sprouted grain toast with peanut butter, and berries on the side … or a fruit smoothie, with a handful of spinach, a 1/4 avocado, and a bit of chia or flax.”

 5. Put Down Your Phone

 Naturopathic Doctor Shannon Vander Doelen reminds us to use our table manners, “I always recommend that my patients avoid eating while distracted or on the run.
 So this means putting down your phone, stepping away from your desk, or turning off Netflix, and really focusing on the task at hand - eating.”